Music City is full of things to do at night, particularly for live music venues.

 Note: Children are welcome at The Station Inn as long as they are accompanied by an adult.

-The George Jones Museum is a museum celebrating the life of the legendary George Jones, open 10:00 am to 8:00 pm daily.
+The George Jones Museum is a museum celebrating the life of the legendary George Jones.

-The main floor of George Jones is open 10:00 am to 10:00 pm most days, and open until 1:00 am on Fridays and Saturdays.
+The main floor of George Jones is open Monday, Tuesday, and Wednesday from 11:00 am to 10:00 pm.
+On Friday and Saturday it's 11 am to 1 am.

 Both the Predators and the Titans have practice sessions free and open to the public.